• Skip to primary navigation

 Instructions

 • Cook the potatoes: Add potatoes to a large pot and cover with cold water.
 Bring to a boil and salt generously.
-Reduce heat to a simmer and cook until potatoes are fork-tender, about 10 minutes.
-Drain very well.
+Reduce heat to a simmer and cook until potatoes are fork-tender, about 12-15 minutes.

-• Release all steam: Place potatoes back in the pot and set over lowest heat for 30-60 seconds, shaking the pot every 5-10 seconds.
+• Drain potatoes: Once cooked, drain potatoes very well.
+Place potatoes back in the pot and set over lowest heat for 30-60 seconds, uncovered, shaking the pot every 5-10 seconds.
 Allow them to get really dry, but don't burn them!
 Alternatively, just let them sit in the colander for 2 minutes.
 Do not cool them any longer than this.

-• Mash: Add milk, butter, salt, pepper and nutmeg to potatoes in pot.
-Mash using a potato masher.
-Add a splash more milk if potatoes seem dry, but be careful: Adding too much milk will turn your creamy mashed potatoes into a gloopy, runny mess!
+• Mash: Mash hot potatoes using a potato masher.
+Add ½ of hot milk mixture and incorporate with potato masher.
+Gradually add more as needed, but be careful: Adding too much milk will turn your creamy mashed potatoes into soup!

 • Serve: Dot with a little additional butter and sprinkle with fresh parsley or chives, if you like.
 Serve immediately.